 The earliest people in West Asia were all polytheistic: they all worshipped many gods.
 From 3000 BC to 539 BC, the Sumerians, the Akkadians, the Assyrians and the Babylonians all worshipped pretty much the same set of gods, despite their cultural differences.
 The most important of these gods was Ea.
 Ishtar was the most important goddess.
 Like the Greek Aphrodite and Demeter, or the Roman Venus and Ceres, or the German Freya, Ishtar was a fertility goddess.

+Monotheism means you believe in only one god.
 The first signs of monotheism in West Asia come from the Bible, where by around 1000 BC the Jews seem to have already thought that they should worship only their own one God.
-They clearly believed that there were many gods, but they should only worship theirs.
+The Jews clearly believed that there were many gods, but they should only worship theirs.
 In exchange God would take care of them against all the other gods.
-They may have gotten this idea from the Egyptians.

 When the Persian king Cyrus converted to Zoroastrianism and then conquered a huge empire, many of his subjects also became Zoroastrians.
 Others became Buddhists, and the old Sumerian polytheism more or less died out.